hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

 app.windows.signing-key = /Library/Frameworks/eToken.framework/Versions/Current/libeToken.dylib
 ```

 Then make sure to use the `--passphrase` flag, and you should be set.
+You don't need to set the `app.windows.certificate` key if you're using an HSM, because the certificate will be read from the device.

+!!! note "HSM passphrase expiry"
+    Some CAs issue HSMs that require you to change your password every 30 days or so.
+When this happens Conveyor will give you an error message, saying that your PIN has expired.
+To change it you will need to use the management app that comes with your HSM.
+Conveyor requires all passphrases to be aligned.
+After changing your HSM passphrase or PIN to something new, run `conveyor keys passphrase` to update your root key so the passphrases match.